Buying property in Cancún?

 Does a property price drop look likely in Cancún as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Cancún over the next 12 months is low, mainly because tourism demand remains strong and no major economic shock is currently on the horizon.
+As of early 2026, the likelihood of a meaningful property price drop in Cancún over the next 12 months is low to medium, mostly because the city's tourism-driven demand and population growth keep providing a floor under prices.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Cancún.